J. Leave of Absence, Deferral, Withdrawal, and Reinstatement

 - Health coverage A student on a leave of absence is eligible to retain coverage by Yale Health during the time of the leave, but the student must take the initiative to apply for continued membership in Yale Health by completing an application form and paying the fee for membership.
-See “Leave of Absence” in the section “Health Services” in the Undergraduate Regulations.
+See “Leave of Absence” under “Health Services” in the Yale online publication Undergraduate Regulations.
 Application forms and details about medical coverage while on leave of absence may be obtained from the Member Services Department of Yale Health.